SARATH THARAYILST

 Every election, every policy debate, every news cycle is existential.
 If the wrong party wins, democracy ends.
 The country is finished.
 The children inherit ruin.
 This intensity is constant and has been constant for years, regardless of the actual policy stakes involved.
 Every event confirms the same conclusion: catastrophe is imminent if your side does not prevail.

-3. Infallibility and Religious Fervor
+3. Leader Infallibility

-Self-test: Name one thing your preferred political party or leader has done that you believe was genuinely wrong.
+Self-test: Name one thing your preferred political party or leader has done that was genuinely wrong.
 A substantive thing, not a trivial one.
 If you cannot do this, you are not evaluating a political party.
 You are practicing a form of political religion, and the dopamine reward loop is its sacrament.

 4. Moral Subjugation